Last Updated: 2/15/23 | February 15th, 2023

 Portland, Oregon, is one of America’s most unique cities.
-While it often gets overshadowed by Seattle to the north, Portland is one of the US’s best and most interesting metropolises.
 With a world-class food scene, plentiful local breweries, and postcard-perfect scenery, it’s surprising that more people don’t visit this eclectic city.

-My first trip here was back in 2011 for Thanksgiving.
+I first visited here in 2011 for Thanksgiving.
 While in Spain, I made friends who lived in Portland and paid them a visit on my way to Asia.
 What started as “like” during my first trip turned into love on my second.

-And, since then, I’ve visited nearly every year.
-Portland is on the very tiny list of cities I would actually live in (the nearby Oregon coast is stunning too!
+I’ve visited the city nearly every year since.
+Portland is on the very tiny list of cities I would actually live in (the nearby Oregon coast is stunning too!).

 What I really love about Portland is the high quality of life.
 It’s compact and easy to get around, there is good public transportation available, the locals are friendly, it’s environmentally conscious, and, most importantly, the food and beer scene here is amazing.

-While the city has developed a bit of a bad rap the last year, the overwhelming majority of that has been overblown by the media.
+While the city developed a bit of a bad rap during the protests of 2020 and 2021, the overwhelming majority of that has been overblown by the media.
 While Portland isn’t perfect (no city ever is), it’s not nearly as “dangerous” as certain people would like you to believe.
 A city of over 600,000 people, it’s not being burnt to the ground and problems are confined to a small section downtown.
 Don’t let the media make you afraid to visit this incredible city.